 A customer data platform (CDP) is a centralized database that collects and organizes customer data from social media, email marketing, website interactions, and more.
 This unified data allows you to create a comprehensive customer profile and track channel interactions.

 A CRM system can also be valuable in this process, providing a more detailed view of individual customers, their preferences, and purchase history.
-By integrating data from your CDP and CRM, you can completely understand your customers and their journey.
+By integrating data from your CDP and CRM, you can completely understand your customers and their journey Cross Platform Advertising.

 Creating a cohesive experience across channels requires a multi-touchpoint campaign strategy.
 This means using a combination of channels and touchpoints to reach your audience throughout their journey.